 Tamara Harrison, Head of Children, Families and Creative Learning

-With extensive national and international experience in the arts and culture sector across a range of performance genres, Tamara Harrison leads the Children, Families and Creative Learning program.
+Tamara joined the Opera House in 2020, bringing extensive national and international experience in the arts and culture sector across a range of performance genres.

 She has held a number of senior positions at The School of Life Australia, Australia Council for the Arts, the Australian Centre for the Moving Image and Malthouse Theatre, across programming, sector and audience development, partnerships and communications.

 As Executive Producer/CEO of Polyglot Theatre, Harrison was responsible for an annual program of projects and performances for young people, as well as leading the company’s international collaborations and touring.
 Most recently, she has worked with Circus Oz and The Ethics Centre, consulting on international programming and talks and ideas events.

 “My ambition for our program is to showcase the best performances and create space for children and young people to fall in love with their own imaginations – to be inspired to dream, to think differently, to understand other people’s experiences, and envision how they want the world to be.

 “Research shows that arts and creativity help teach empathy, social skills and collaboration in children and young people.
 It also improves the whole child: their mental health and wellbeing, short-term academic outcomes and long-term life outcomes, which leads to richer and stronger communities.
 They will inherit an increasingly complex and challenging world.
 So we focus our work on equipping them with the know-how so they can trust their own creativity to solve the problems of tomorrow.”